Need to talk? Call 1800 882 436.

 What is the difference between postnatal anxiety and depression?

-Both anxiety and depression are more common after the birth of a baby.
-Many people who have postnatal anxiety will have postnatal depression at the same time.
 Some symptoms are similar, but anxiety and depression are different conditions that may need different treatments.
-In postnatal depression, your mood is usually affected, while in postnatal anxiety, you will have feelings of worry or fear that are difficult to control.
+Postnatal anxiety can cause feelings of worry or fear that are difficult to control.
 In both conditions, you may struggle to cope with your daily activities.

 Am I at risk of postnatal depression?